-The Commission has determined in accordance with Section 99 of the NEL to make the draft Rule.
-A copy of the Commission's draft Rule can be found at Appendix A.
+The Commission has determined in accordance with Sections 102 and 103 of the NEL to make the final Rule.
+All schedules of the final Rule will commence operation on 1 July 2008.
+A copy of the Commission's final Rule can be found at Appendix A.

-This determination sets out the Commission's reasons for making the draft Rule.
-The Commission has taken into account:
+In making the final Rule, the Commission has taken into account:

-- The Commission's powers under the NEL to make the Rule; - The proponent's Rule change proposal and proposed Rule; - Relevant MCE statements of policy principles; - The Commission's approach and decision making framework; and - The Commission's analysis as to the ways in which the draft Rule will or is likely to contribute to the achievement of the NEO so that it satisfies the statutory Rule making test.
+- The Commission's powers under the NEL to make the Rule; - The Panel's Rule change proposal and proposed Rule; - Relevant MCE statements of policy principles; - The Commission's approach and decision making framework; - Submissions received on the Commission's Draft Rule Determination and Draft Rule; and - The Commission's analysis as to the ways in which the Rule to be made will or is likely to contribute to the achievement of the NEO so that it satisfies the statutory Rule making test.

-2.1 The Commission's power to make the Rule
+2.2 The Commission's power to make the Rule